How to Play

 Deal 5 Cards to Each Player

 Keep your cards secret from other players.
-The remaining cards go face-down in the center where they will serve as a Draw Pile
+The remaining cards go face-down in the center where they will serve as a Draw Pile.

-Place the Candy Cards
+Stack & Place the Candy Cards

-Place and stack all the Candy Cards next to the Draw Pile
+Place and stack all the Candy Cards next to the Draw Pile.

 Assign the Piñata Stick